 First time I failed miserably but mostly because I used a metal pan so second time around I found a glass baking pan and removed a bit more leavening from the recipe and while better, sure not perfect but honestly?
 Good enough.
+See that minor ski slope?
+Here in Denver that’s most often the norm!
 The recipe that I include is NOT for high altitude, it’s for the rest of the world, so I just modify it for me and it usually works out.
 Cakes are easier than cupcakes which are easier than bars and then there are poor cookies.
 My cookies always look like a bas relief project!

 That being said this is called Southern Pecan Bread.
 Yes, bread.
 Southerners are funny sometimes with the naming business.
 This is a sweet bar more like a brownie/cookie combination…nothing bread-like about it.
 Except it’s hard to eat just one slice?

 I have no doubt they must have named another favorite of mine, the Strawberry Pretzel Salad.
 With a salty and sweet pretzel crust and layers of whipped cream and strawberries, that sucker is no salad, it’s a full on dessert and a really good one at that!
 That happened more than once when we attended events in Raleigh…guess Southerners just love their sweets but want to pretend they’re eating salad? 🙂

 Still these tasted just as I remembered them; lovely and buttery and simply chock full of pecans.
 Easy to make too; no mixer is even required.
 Yours just won’t look like a ski slope!